panda-67/notivra_blog/src/content/bookOne/chapter-1/02-analyzing-sequences.md

 A vector is not a loop — it’s a **container of intent**.
 When you square a vector, you’re not saying “for each element, square it.”
 You’re saying:
-> “Apply this operation to the entire idea of the data.”
+> Apply this operation to the entire idea of the data.

 ```r
 numbers <- c(2, 3, 5, 7, 11)